mtully/gitsome/README.md

     [Directory(branch_name)]

-**Features**

 This super simple prompt with some git:

   1. The current directory
   2. Current git branch name
-  3. Git status on the current branch
+  3. Git status on the current branch (red/green)

-I would have contributed to the Oh-My-ZSH project directly, but it looks like its getting too crowded.
-That's all, feel free to improve or customize, cheers!
+**Colors and formatting**
+Gitsome now uses colors from [Ahmet Sülek's](https://github.com/ahmetsulek) awesome terminal color theme [Flat Terminal](https://github.com/ahmetsulek/flat-terminal).
+Red and green are slightly brighter because I prefer my terminal with a little bit of transparency. iTerm settings are included now.

+The typeface is [Source Code Pro](https://github.com/adobe/source-code-pro) from Adobe, set to 16pt for failing eyes.